davidleiti/Monumental/README.md

     and wiping the local cache.

-- After logging out of the application, any active session started by the user is sus- pended, allowing him/her to resume it after relogging.
+- After logging out of the application, any active session started by the user is suspended, allowing him/her to resume it after relogging.
 - The application should provide means for resuming, finishing, and synchronizing their active session backed up on the cloud on any logged in device.
-- When there is an active session, the application must provide a mechanism for guid- ing the user to the closest beacon set up by showing the general direction and dis- tance from it.
+- When there is an active session, the application must provide a mechanism for guiding the user to the closest beacon set up by showing the general direction and distance from it.
 - When there is an active session and the user’s device enters the area of a geo-fence set up around one of the session’s beacons, the application should notify the user and prompt him/her to take a photo of the landmark represented by the beacon.
 This